 The glossary is a work in progress, please help if you can.
 You can discuss about this page on the documentation forum

-- Vertical line through a staff or the system that separates measures .
+- Vertical line through a →staff, staves, or a full →system that separates →measures.

-- Notes with a duration of an eighth or smaller either carry a flag or a beam.
+- Notes with a duration of an →eighth or shorter either carry a →flag or a beam.
 Beams are used for grouping notes.

 - A double whole note or breve is a note that has the duration of two whole notes.

 - The minimal definition of a chord is a minimum of two different notes played together.
+MuseScore however calls even a single note a chord internally, with the note describing the pitch, the chord decribing the duration.
 Chords are based on the choices made by a composer between harmonics of one, two or three (and more) fundamental sounds.
-Ex.
-In the chord of C, G is the second harmonic, E the fourth of the fundamental C. Now in C7, the B flat is the 6th harmonic of C and in C Maj7 B is the second harmonic of E and the fourth harmonic of G...
+E.g. in the chord of C, G is the second harmonic, E the fourth of the fundamental C. Now in C7, the B flat is the 6th harmonic of C and in C Maj7 B is the second harmonic of E and the fourth harmonic of G...

-- Sign at the beginning of the Staff, used to tell which are the musical notes on the lines and between the lines.
+- Sign at the beginning of a →staff, used to tell which are the musical notes on the lines and between the lines.

-There are 2 F Clefs, 4 C Clefs and 2 G Clefs: F third, F fourth, C first, C second, C third, C fourth, G first, G second (known as treble key too).
+There are 2 F clefs, 4 C clefs and 2 G clefs: F third, F fourth, C first, C second, C third, C fourth, G first, G second (known as treble clef too).

 G first and F fourth are equivalent.